Ad Hoc Combined Degrees

 - The master’s degree outside of the approved PhD program may not be conferred before the PhD is conferred.
 A student who departs (withdraws, is dismissed, or otherwise discontinued from) the PhD program to which the student was originally admitted becomes ineligible for the secondary master's degree.

 - A limited number of introductory courses taken at Northwestern prior to approval of the petition may be accepted to satisfy graduate degree requirements.
-In no case will more than four units of coursework taken prior to admission into the master's degree program be counted toward the master's degree requirement.
+No more than four units of coursework taken prior to admission into the master's degree program can be counted toward the master's degree requirement.

 Procedure for Requesting Permission to Pursue an Ad Hoc Combined Degree

-To request permission to pursue concurrent degrees outside of an existing combined degree program, students must submit the Permission to Pursue an Ad Hoc Combined Degree form to Student Services that provides:
+To request permission to pursue concurrent degrees outside of an existing combined degree program, students must submit the Permission to Pursue an Ad Hoc Combined Degree form to Student Services at the beginning of the proposed plan of study that provides: